 WHAT IS A CARRIER OIL?
 Carrier oils help dilute essential oils so they can be applied to the skin or scalp without having side effects.

-Some of the oils above may not sounds familiar.
-Those oils are used in Ayurveda medicine (East Indian natural medicine) They have studied herbs and spices for centuries.
+Some of the hair loss oils above may not sounds familiar.
+Those oils are used in Ayurveda medicine (East Indian Natural Medicine) They have studied herbs and spices for centuries.
 They have been the ones I have seen the most change when used.

 Remember to never use essential oils straight onto your scalp.
 Essential oils are extremely strong and can cause irritation to the skin.
 It’s always a good idea to mix it with a carrier oil, especially one that helps with hair loss.
 Double whammy!